Get

 • Lifestages affected: Adult, senior

 Although these conditions are numbers 8 and 9, we’ve grouped them together here.
-Lameness is commonly seen in first opinion practice and can affect any age of dog.
+Lameness is commonly seen and can affect dogs of any age.
 In a puppy, lameness may be more likely due to overexercising or injury, whereas lameness in an older dog is more likely to be caused by osteoarthritis.
 Osteoarthritis is inflammation of the joint or joints and generally develops with age.
 Signs include lameness and reluctance to exercise, jump, or climb stairs.

 Several factors can put a dog at higher risk of developing joint disease.
 Overweight dogs put more strain on their joints and are more likely to develop arthritis.
 Dogs with inherited joint conditions like hip dysplasia or luxating patella are also more likely to develop arthritis.